BotshareAI/Botshare_book/docs/Level_2:Acceleration.md

-# Level 2: Robotics and AI Acceleration Program Course Structure
+# Level 2: Robotics and AI Acceleration

 The course consists of four interconnected pillars, ensuring a balance between theoretical knowledge, practical implementation, and business development.